daffeyd/Smart-Locker-System-with-IoT-for-University/README.md

 ## Description

 This project is using the ESP32.
 This project outcome is to make locker that can be accessed by student using their smartphones.
-They also can access a real time status data of locker
+They can also access a real time status of locker
 ![Project Image](Assets/poster.png)

 #### Technologies